usnistgov/REFPROP-wrappers/wrappers/C#_High_Level_Wrapper/README.md

 ## To Use Wraper

-1. Donwload the DLL wrapper : [wrappers/C#_High_Level_Wrapper/RefpropDLL/bin/Debug](https://github.com/meyinyil/REFPROP-wrappers/tree/master/wrappers/C%23_High_Level_Wrapper/RefpropDLL/bin/Debug)
+1. Clone the repository.
 2. Insert your project.
-(Bin/Debug)
 3. Add references the DLL
 4. Create an object.
 5. Here is an example :